google/scrollytell/README.md

     </dd>
     <dt>guideline</dt>
     <dd>
-        Virtual line stretched horizontally over the middle of the container and does not scroll with its content.
+        An invisible line stretched horizontally over the middle of the container that does not scroll with its content.
 As panels cross the guideline they trigger scrollytell events.
     </dd>
     <dt>panel</dt>
     <dd>